Animal Liberation Environmental Protection Pandemic Prevention Human Health

 Cow in factory farm

-The vast majority of people already know that unecessary animal cruelty ought to be avoided.
+The vast majority of people already agree that animal cruelty ought to be avoided, which is an ackowledgement that animals are indeed conscious individuals whose lives matter to themselves.
 Anybody who has ever lived with a companion animal like a dog or cat knows what it's like to truly love a non-human animal, and the beauty of seeing them for the individual that they are.

 Recent research challenges the typical notion that we are sold regarding the lived experiences of farmed animals.